-To be filled out by the instructor and provided to the Office of the PDC Associate Dean (PDCproctoring@csusb.edu), with the exam, at least four (4) days before the date of the proctored exam .
-PLEASE PRINT ALL INFORMATION Student: Student I.D. #: Instructor: Phone: Quarter: Course: Time limit:hours +minutes Date by which h test must be taken: Date/Time by which the exam should be returned to instruct ctor: Please note that the exam will be returned to you th unless otherwise noted in the spec Supplies needed by students for testing (please check a ☐ Scantron (please select type needed) ☐ 882E (green) ☐ F-288 (red) ☐ Blue Book ☐ Other (please specify): □ 3042 (blue) Items students are allowed to use during testing (pleas □ Nothing □ Notes □ Scratch Paper □ Calculator □ Other (please specify): Any special instructions?
-Please note below. se check all that apply): □ Book Instructor Signature: Date: Student Signature: Proctor Use Only Exam Date: Exam was proctored by: Proctor Signature: Date & Time Returned: Office Use Only Date Request Received: Date Exams/Materials Received:
+To be filled out by the instructor and provided to the PDC Academic Scheduling Office (PDCproctoring@csusb.edu) with the exam, at least four (4) days before the date of the proctored exam.

+PLEASE PRINT ALL INFORMATION

+Student I.D. #: Student: Instructor: Phone: Semester: ☐ Fall ☐ Winter ☐ Spring ☐ Summer 20 Course: Time limit: hours + minutes Date by which test must be taken: Date/Time by which the exam should be returned to instructor: Please note that the exam will be returned to you through your campus mailbox in RG 213, unless otherwise noted in the special instructions below.
+Supplies needed by students for testing (please check all that apply): ☐ Scantron (please select type needed) □ 882E (green) □ F-288 (red) □ 3042 (blue) ☐ Blue Book ☐ Other (please specify): Items students are allowed to use during testing (please check all that apply): □ Nothing □ Notes □ Scratch Paper □ Book □ Calculator □ Other (please specify): Any special instructions?
+Please note below.
+Instructor Signature: Date: Proctor Use Only Student Signature: (To be signed at the time of exam completion.)
+Exam Date: Time Began: Exam was proctored by: Time Ended: Date & Time Returned: Proctor Signature: Office Use Only Date Request Received: Date Exams/Materials Received: